 FIA CAMARO GT3

 Reiter Engineering built its reputation on taking supercars, like the Lamborghini, and turning them into race cars.
 When the 2010 Camaro was introduced, the masculine styling, retro look and aggressive body lines induced Reiter to venture outside its norm of building Lambos.

 When deciding what engine should power the new Camaro GT3 race car, Reiter turned to Katech.
 The result: a 7.9 liter aluminum V8 making 650 HP and ground pounding torque.

-Katech’s amazing Trans-Am success speaks to shear dominance in performance engines: five Manufacturer’s Championships, five Driver’s Championships, 67 finished races in 68 starts, and zero engine failures in five years running.
-Katech had one car complete 517 laps of 517 laps attempted.
+Katech’s amazing Trans Am success speaks to shear dominance in performance engines: seven Team Championships, seven Driver’s Championships, and 46 victories.
+Katech had one car complete 517 laps of 517 lamps attempted!

 Katech built its reputation for endurance engines by never compromising – continually raising the bar on engine durability through advanced validation, failure analysis, and testing.
 This uncompromising mentality brought wins in some of the most challenging endurance races in the world: